-For cross-listed courses, the student will receive credit in the subject area for which she has chosen to register.
-She may not change her choice of course designation at a later date except by special approval of the Associate Provost for Student Success.
+For cross-listed courses, the student will receive credit in the subject area for which the student has chosen to register.
+The student may not change the choice of course designation at a later date except by special approval of the Associate Provost for Student Success.